SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 extension FileDescriptor Sendable { }
 ```

+When you write `~Sendable` in one place in your code,
+as in the previous example,
+code elsewhere in your program can still
+extend the `FileDescriptor` type to add `Sendable` conformance.
+In contrast,
+the unavailable extension in this example
-This code not only suppresses the implicit conformance to `Sendable`,
+suppresses the implicit conformance to `Sendable`
-but also prevents any extensions elsewhere in your code
+and also prevents any extensions elsewhere in your code
 from adding `Sendable` conformance to the type.

 ## Collections of Protocol Types